Republic of India

 Birding India

-India is probably the only country in the world that can boast of harbouring as varied and rich a birdlife as it does.
-Home to well over a thousand species, of which about 100 are to be found only in India, this country is a veritable paradise for any birdwatcher.
+India is probably the only country in the world that can boast as varied and rich a birdlife as it does.
+Home to well over a thousand species, of which about 100 are to be found only in India, there is a wealth of avifauna to see.
 The reason for this treasure-trove of species is undoubtedly the fact that India encompasses almost all the ecosystems to be found on the planet, ranging from the hot and humid evergreen forests of the north-east and south-west to the scorching deserts making up most of the western state of Rajasthan, providing habitats for variously adapted species, both residents and migrants, the latter numbering about 250 species.
-Two species, the Pinkheaded Duck and the Mountain Quail are now considered extinct whereas the Jerdon’s Courser and the Forest Owlet were rediscovered recently after a gap of more than a century.
+Two species, the Pink-headed Duck and the Mountain Quail are now considered extinct whereas the Jerdon’s Courser and the Forest Owlet were rediscovered recently after a gap of more than a century.

 Even a cursory glance at the Indian countryside will reveal roughly 150 very common species, ranging from the ubiquitous House Sparrow and Indian Myna to such birds as the Red-vented Bulbul, Black Drongo and White-breasted Kingfisher.
 Common raptors include Black and Brahminy Kites, Honey Buzzard, Shikra and Egyptian Vulture.
 Waterbirds also offer quite a spectacle, especially in the winter, when the migratory waders arrive.
 Common resident species are White-breasted Waterhen, Indian Moorhen and Black-winged Stilt.